ferrarisf50/StackOverflow_2019/README.md

 # What you need to know to become a data scientist?
-### - Data mining from Stack Overflow 2019 Annual Developer Survey.
+-- Data mining from Stack Overflow 2019 Annual Developer Survey

 ## Contents